 Newport is a tiny town located in the state of Ohio.
 With a population of 895 people and just one neighborhood, Newport is the 597th largest community in Ohio.

-Newport is a blue-collar town, with 40.66% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Newport is generally considered to be a blue-collar town.
+40.66% of the Newport workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Newport is a town of production and manufacturing workers, sales and office workers, and professionals.
 There are especially a lot of people living in Newport who work in sales jobs (13.61%), business and financial occupations (12.57%), and healthcare (10.82%).

 Because of many things, Newport is a great place for families with children to consider.
 First of all, many other families with children live here, making Newport a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Newport has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
-Finally, Newport’s overall crime rate is lower than average for the country.
+Finally, Newport’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Newport is a small town, and as is often the case with smaller towns, the population isn't large or dense enough to support much in the way of a public transportation system.
 In fact, there are many rural roads around Newport, which makes walking or biking to and from work a bit difficult.
 This makes for a very car-oriented town: 100.00% of residents commute to work by private automobile, and people often drive out of town for work, shopping, and other activities.